Record-dependent measures on the symmetric groups: Two connections

 \paragraph{The Young-Fibonacci lattice}

-The \emph{Young-Fibonacci graph (lattice)} was introduced by Stanley \cite{YF_St} and Fomin \cite{YF_F}.
-They found out that it shares lots of the features with the Young graph, which is the object naturally arising in representation theory and combinatorics.
+The \emph{Young-Fibonacci graph} (lattice) was introduced by Stanley \cite{YF_St} and Fomin \cite{YF_F}.
+They found out that it shares lots of the features with the Young graph, which is the object naturally arising in the theory of group representations and combinatorics.
 In particular, Stanley proved that both graphs are \emph{differential posets}.

 The vertices of the Young-Fibonacci graph at level $n$ are labeled by words in the alphabet $\{1,2\}$, with the sum of digits equal $n$.
-For instance 1111, 211, 121, 112, 22 are words on level $n=4$.
+For instance 1111, 211, 121, 112, 22 are all the words on level $n=4$.
 The number of vertices on $n$th level is the $n$th Fibonacci number.
-Successors of a word are obtained by either inserting a 1 in any position within the rightmost contiguous block of 2's, or by replacing the rightmost 1 with 2.
-For instance, $2212$ has followers $12212, 21212, 22112, 2222$.
+Successors of a word are obtained by either inserting a 1 in any position within the leftmost contiguous block of 2's, or by replacing the leftmost 1 with 2.
+For instance, $2212$ has successors $12212, 21212, 22112, 2222$.

-Goodman and Kerov \cite{YF1} studied the Markov boundary of the Young-Fibonacci graph.
-Comparing with their result, it is seen that the Martin boundary of the Young-Fibonacci graph has the same conical structure as $\Omega$.
-The apex is the {\it Plancherel measure} which like our $P^*$ appears as a pushforward of the uniform distribution on permutations.
-The base is a discrete space comprised of the measures which like our $P^{(\alpha,1)}$'s are parameterized by infinite words in the alphabet $\{1,2\}$ with `rare' occurences of 2's, to satisfy a condition similar to \eqref{alpha-finite}.
+Goodman and Kerov \cite{YF1} studied the Martin boundary of the Young-Fibonacci graph.
+Comparing with their result, it is seen that the Martin boundary of the Young-Fibonacci graph has the same conical structure as our $\Omega$.
+The apex is the {\it Plancherel measure}, which (like our $P^*$) appears as a pushforward of the uniform distribution on permutations.
+The base is a discrete space comprised of the measures which (like our $P^{(\alpha,1)}$'s) are parametrized by infinite words in the alphabet $\{1,2\}$ with `rare' occurrences of 2's, to satisfy a condition similar to \eqref{alpha-finite}.
 The Plancherel measure of the Young-Fibonacci graph was further studied in \cite{YF2}.

-The reasonings of \cite{YF1} are very much different from the present paper.
+The arguments of \cite{YF1} are very much different from the present paper.
 Goodman and Kerov intensively use the relation to a certain non-commutative algebra introduced by Okada \cite{Ok}.
 Note also that unlike the Young-Fibonacci graph, the graph of record-sets $\cal R$ is not a differential poset.
-Thus, it seems that no direct bijection between (measures on) $\cal R$ and Young-Fibonacci graph can exist.
-This makes the coincidence of the Markov boundaries for these graphs even more intriguing.
-The authors would be glad to find any good explanation for this fact.
+Thus, it seems that no direct connection of central measures on $\cal R$ and the Young-Fibonacci graph exist.
+This makes the coincidence of the Martin boundaries even more intriguing.